Rethinking Person Re-Identification via Semantic-Based Pretraining: Proposed Method

 \subsection{\textit{FineGPR-C} Caption Dataset}

 Data is the life-blood of training deep neural network models and ensuring their success.
 For the person Re-ID task, sufficient and high-quality data are necessary for increasing the model's generalization capability.
-In this work, we ask the question: \textit{can we construct a person dataset with captions which can be used as semantic-based pretraining on Re-ID task?} To answer this question, we revisit the previously developed \textit{FineGPR}~\cite{xiang2021less} dataset, which contains fine-grained attributes such as viewpoint, weather, illumination and background, as well as 13 accurate annotations at the identity level (shown in Fig.~\ref{fig2}).
+In this work, we ask the question: \textit{can we construct a person dataset with captions which can be used as semantic-based pretraining on Re-ID task?} To answer this question, we revisit the previously developed \textit{FineGPR}~\citep{xiang2021less} dataset, which contains fine-grained attributes such as viewpoint, weather, illumination and background, as well as 13 accurate annotations at the identity level.
+More details about attribute distribution of pedestrian can be available in Figure~\ref{fig2}.

-On the basis of \textit{FineGPR}, we introduce a dynamic strategy to generate high-quality captions with fine-grained attribute annotations for semantic-based pretraining.
+To provide data foundation for semantic-based pretraining, on the basis of \textit{FineGPR}, we introduce a dynamic strategy to generate high-quality captions with fine-grained attribute annotations for semantic-based pretraining.
 To be more specific, we rearrange the different attributes as word embeddings into caption expressions at the different position, and then generate semantically dense caption containing high-quality description, this gives rise to our newly-constructed \textit{FineGPR-C} caption dataset.
-Some exemplars of \textit{FineGPR-C} dataset are depicted in Fig.~\ref{fig3}.
+Some exemplars of \textit{FineGPR-C} dataset are depicted in Figure~\ref{fig3}.
 It is worth mentioning that different pedestrian images have different captions by the different regular expressions.

-During the caption generation based on fine-grained \textit{FineGPR} dataset, we found that there exists serious redundancy among the different attributes.
-To maintain a high diversity of generated caption, we propose a \textbf{R}efined \textbf{S}electing (\textbf{RS}) strategy to increase the inter-class diversity and minimize the intra-class variation of semantic caption.
-Particularly, we set a threshold and dynamically add the attribute which appears with a lower probability $\alpha$ into the final caption sentence $c$, the formula can be expressed as :
+During the caption generation process, we found that there exists serious redundancy among the different attributes in \textit{FineGPR-C}, especially for some attribute appears with larger probability.
+As shown in Figure~\ref{fig6}, for example, the attribute of $adult$ in terms of Age accounts for more than three-quarters (nearly 1049/1150) of total identities in \textit{FineGPR-C} caption dataset, which may trigger a new problem that pedestrian attributes with high probability will degrade the diversity of generated caption dataset.
+To address this problem, we introduce a \textbf{R}efined \textbf{S}electing (\textbf{RS}) strategy to increase the inter-class diversity of different identities and minimize the intra-class variation of same identity.
+Particularly, we set a threshold $\lambda$ to control the appearing probability of attributes in the final caption sentence $c$, which can dynamically select some representative pedestrian attributes who appears with a lower probability, finally the formula can be expressed as: